Uberspace/manual/source/lang-php.rst

 Release types
 -------------
-Each release branch of PHP is fully supported for two years beginning with its initial stable release.
-We provide different point releases and apply security updates on a regular basis.
+Each release branch of PHP is supported by the PHP project for three years following its initial stable release.

+The first two years are spent in "Active Support" state in which both bugs and security fixes are being ported.
+After this, the branch transitions to "Security Support" state for one year, in which only critical security fixes are ported.
+Following this the branch is considered "End of life" (EOL).

+Uberspace provides different point releases and apply security updates on a regular basis during a branch's three year support period.

 Standard version
 ----------------
 If you don't select a certain version, our default will be used.
-We decided to default to version 7.4, which is considered to be stable by the developers.
+We will usually default to the first branch released (oldest) which is in "Active Support" state.

 Show available versions
 -----------------------